-- If desired add, no more than the tip of a cocktail stick, which has been dipped in yellow gel food colouring.
+- If desired add the tip of a cocktail stick, which has been dipped in yellow gel food colouring.

 - Stir vigorously, ensuring a uniform colour.
 If the icing seems too thick to drizzle add a drop more lemon juice or cold tap water.

 - Cover the icing with cling film placed directly in contact with the top of the yellow icing.
 Doing so stops the icing from drying out.

 - For the whipped cream, pour 300mls of cold cream into a bowl.
 Whisk lightly until the cream just holds a stiff peak.

 - Place the whipped cream into a piping bag fitted with a round piping nozzle, approximately 1cm diameter.
 Place the piping bag into the fridge until needed.